WSLO - HISTORY

 In 1991, Wes Randall was named Washington State Mr. Leather and was featured in a photo spread in Drummer Magazine, including the cover.

 1992-93 was a pivotal year for the Washington State Mr. Leather organization, when Washington State Mr. Leather 1991, Wes Randall and 1992 Washington State Mr. Leather, Ron Clouse, approached local community leader's Scott Rodriguez and TIm F. to reform the organization.
 Under Scott's leadership, and Presidency, WSMLO became a federally recognized non-profit organization (it had been a for profit group).
-The newly formed organization expanded it's activities within the Seattle community beyond just producing the leather contest by organizing and producing the annual Seattle Pride Festival and a non-profit Softball tournament called the Emerald Cup.
-Additional, Scott believed that the goal of the organization should be to recognize both people and organizations in the Seattle Community, so under Scott's tutelage, WSMLO founded the National Leather Emerald Award, the Leather Emerald Awards and the Community Service Award.
+The newly formed organization expanded it's activities within the Seattle community beyond just producing the leather contest by organizing and producing the annual Seattle Pride Festival and a non-profit Softball tournament called the Emerald Cup for several years.
+Additional, Scott believed that the goal of the organization should be to recognize both people and organizations in the Seattle Community, so WSMLO founded the National Leather Emerald Award, the Leather Emerald Awards and the Community Service Award.

 Also that year with the hard work of both Wes Randall, Ron Clouse and then Northwest Drummer, Todd Airhart, the first Washington State Leather Pride Week was born, which WSMLO eventually took over the oversight of the weeklong activities celebrating the Leather Community in the State of Washington.

 In 1994, Generic Leather Production took over the Washington State Ms. Leather Competition from Vic.
 That year a local attorney, Sir Spencer Bergstedt won that title.
 Spencer went on to compete at International Ms. Leather competition, and won.

 In 1997, Vince Edd was named Washington State Mr. Leather and would later compete and win the national title of Mr. Ebony Leather.